Samourai-Wallet/samourai-wallet-android/Getting started.md

 Samourai has now created a brand new Bitcoin wallet for you.
 You will be shown 12 random words. **It is crucial that you write down and secure these 12 secret words.**

-These words when used together with your passphrase can regenerate your entire wallet, balance, and history.  **IMPORTANT: Your secret words must be kept a secret.
-Anyone who knows your secret words and your passphrase will be able to steal your bitcoin.
+These words when used **(in order!)** together with your passphrase can regenerate your entire wallet, balance, and history.  **IMPORTANT: Your secret words must be kept a secret.
+Anyone who knows your secret words and your passphrase will be able to steal your Bitcoin.
 Never keep your words saved on a computer or the cloud.**

 ### Step 6 - Success!

-Your wallet has now been created and you are ready to begin sending and receiving bitcoin payments!
+Your wallet has now been created and you are ready to begin sending and receiving Bitcoin payments!

 ## Importing a wallet from another app

-Samourai Wallet is compatible with all modern bitcoin wallets that follow standards put forward and enforced by the bitcoin community.
+Samourai Wallet is compatible with all modern Bitcoin wallets that follow standards put forward and enforced by the Bitcoin community.
 Follow this guide to import an existing wallet

 ### Step 1 - Determine compatibility